MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/operation-error-codes.md

 CampaignServiceBidAmountsGreaterThanCeilingPrice

 **Description**
 One or more of the bid values exceeds the budget that you specified for the campaign.
-Please verify that the bid values do not exceed the daily budget.
+Please verify that the bid values do not exceed the daily budget and does not exceed the calculated monthly budget.

 ***